There’s nothing mystical about making a Canadian resume. You can make one in just a few simple steps.

 Whether you’re an international applicant or a local trying to navigate the job market, help is on the way.

-This Canadian resumes guide will show you how to:
+This Canadian resume guide will show you:

 - What details to exclude from your Canadian resume.